thorsten/phpMyFAQ/README.md

 ## Testing

-To run our unittest via PHPUnit v5.x, just execute this command on your CLI
+To run our unit tests via PHPUnit v5.x, just execute this command on your CLI

     $ ./bin/phpunit